Escape to the Charming Lakeside Chautauqua

 Tips for Visiting:

 1. Parking is limited.
-If you are staying at the hotel, drop off your luggage and then park.
+If you stay at the hotel, drop off your luggage and park.
 Plan to stay parked during your stay and use the complimentary shuttle service, rent a golf cart, bike, or walk to where you need to go.
 Everything is within walking distance at Lakeside.

-2. Handy things to bring: cash, bottled water, your own cooler, beach towels, sunscreen, sunglasses, and comfortable shoes for walking.
+2. Handy things to bring: cash, bottled water, a cooler, beach towels, sunscreen, sunglasses, and comfortable walking shoes.

-3. Unless you rent a place that allows pets or use the campground, you’ll want to leave pets at home.
+3. You’ll want to leave pets at home unless you rent a place that allows pets or use the campground.
 The hotels do not allow pets.

-5. In addition to Hotel Lakeside, other lodgings can be found at the Fountain Inn, Lakeside Campground, inns and suites, cottage rentals, and BnBs.
+5. Additional lodgings are available at the Fountain Inn, Lakeside Campground, inns and suites, cottage rentals, and vacation rentals.

-Lakeside is open from Memorial Day to Labor Day but there are still some activities in September and October, especially on the weekends.
-The annual Lakeside-Marblehead Lighthouse Festival is held in October, this event draws in visitors and reopens some of the dining and shopping.
+6. Lakeside is open from Memorial Day to Labor Day, but some activities are still happening in September and October, especially on the weekends.
+The annual Lakeside-Marblehead Lighthouse Festival is held in October; this event draws in visitors and reopens some dining and shopping.

 Pin It For Later!